 If you didn't pay Social Security taxes on your government earnings and you are eligible for Social Security benefits, the formula used to figure your benefit amount may be modified, giving you a lower Social Security benefit.

-The Windfall Elimination Provision (WEP) fact sheet explains the formula Social Security may use to modify your benefit amount.Note: Some government pensions do not affect your benefit amount when you apply on your own record.
+The "How It Works" section of the Windfall Elimination Provision (WEP) fact sheet explains the formula Social Security may use to modify your benefit amount.Note: Some government pensions do not affect your benefit amount when you apply on your own record.

 How the Windfall Elimination Provision Can Affect Your Social Security Benefit provides a chart to show how your benefit amount changes based on your years of substantial earnings and the year you became eligible for benefits.